 Across Canada, Scottish-Canadian communities, clan societies, and cultural organizations mobilized effectively to lobby successive governments for kilted regiments with pipe bands.
 Such activity offers proof, if it were needed, of the skill and determination of this community to assert itself and in a manner that, self-evidently to be sure, seemed a natural outlet for the unique cultural proclivities of the warlike Highlander.
 The federal government was consistently wary of the precedent and the expense.
 The former fell quickly and the latter problem was solved by having the regiments pay for their distinctive dress.
 Canadian Highland regiments owe their existence to the assertiveness of Scottish-Canadians in this period and political organization.
 The 91st Regiment Canadian Highlanders (established in Hamilton in 1903) embodies both of these attributes.
-The inclusion of “Canadian” demonstrated the attachment of the community to its new home and its motto “Albainn Gu Brath (Scotland Forever)” its ancient roots.
+The inclusion of “Canadian” demonstrated the attachment of the community to its new home as well as to its ancient roots and its motto, Albainn Gu Brath (Scotland Forever).

-In the case of the 91st, its founders, William Alexander Logie and James Chisholm, wrote the Minister in 1903 that the “men are a particularly fine class drawn chiefly from the better class of Scotchmen who own their own homes and have a stake in the community.”
-The Highland regiments of Canada proved attractive to those with Scottish forebears but the nominal rolls demonstrate convincingly no tendency to exclusivity.
+In the case of the 91st, its founders, William Alexander Logie and James Chisholm, wrote to the minister in 1903 that the “men are a particularly fine class drawn chiefly from the better class of Scotchmen who own their own homes and have a stake in the community.”
+The Highland regiments of Canada proved attractive to those with Scottish forebears, but the nominal rolls demonstrate convincingly no tendency to exclusivity.
 In fact, in yet another paradox of human behaviour, the Highland regiments became Canadianized.
-The kilts and bagpipes have been retained; the regiments remain on the order of battle; and those who wear the kilts have represented the changing face of Canada over the 20th and 21st centuries and proudly proclaim as their own the cultural traditions of another time and a different place.
+The kilts and bagpipes have been retained; the regiments remain on the order of battle; and those who wear the kilts have represented the changing face of Canada over the 20th and 21st centuries, and proudly proclaim as their own the cultural traditions of another time and a different place.

 The modern Highland regiment is much different from the clan war party of 300 years ago.
 The broadsword and dirk have given way to modern weapons, the men and women of the regiments are no longer exclusively of Highland origin, and Gaelic is now a language reserved for ceremonial occasions.
 But, for all of that, much remains the same.
 The emphasis upon courage, loyalty, and duty are with us yet as are the great symbols of the Highland war party of old – Highland dress and the bagpipes.
 Albainn Gu Brath!